 Whilst the IALA recommendation and guideline on the establishment of a VTS is based on the requirements for SOLAS vessels and IMO provisions, these documents set out basic principles, many of which will be of significant relevance to a VTS in inland waters.

+The traffic characteristics of inland waters and the requirements of local, regional and national rules, regulations and conventions relating to inland waters should be taken into consideration when conducting risk assessment.

 QUALITY MANAGEMENT